yeronimuz/PowerMeter/README.md

 ## Registering (TODO)

-* The device already knows the MQTT configuration.
+* The device has a WIFI connection and already knows the MQTT configuration.
-* Device sends Device information and listens for config parameters on the config topic with a matching MAC address.
+* Device publishes Device information and listens for config parameters on the 'config' topic with a matching MAC address.
 * In the remote management console application, the key user assigns a name to the device and sensors and a topic to any actuators and/or sensors.
-* Publish config topics for the device to read.
+* Publish the device configuration and topics for the device to read.
 * The device is then able to publish

 ## Wishlist: